Rep. Lois Frankel announces plans to upgrade public transportation

 Additionally, they plan to bring in 100 electric buses as they work towards a more sustainable future.

-"This will change the game in terms of our infrastructure in Palm Beach County for our bus passengers," Forces said.
+"This will change the game in terms of our infrastructure in Palm Beach County for our bus passengers," Forbes said.

 Specifics on exactly how much these upgrades will cost is still in the works.